sabudilovskiy/Timetable-VSU-backend/README.md

 * `make docker-start-service-release` - does a `make install-release` and runs service in docker environment
 * `make docker-start-service-debug` - does a `make install-debug` and runs service in docker environment
 * `make docker-clean-data` - stop docker containers
+* `make gen` - regenerate source lists for CMake in .gen
+* `make check-format-cpp` - сheck formatting in C++ sources, if something is not formatted, an error will be returned
+* `make check-format-all` - сheck formatting in all sources, if something is not formatted, an error will be returned
+* `make unite-api` - create united api file(merged_api.yaml)
+* `make check-git-status` - сheck if there are changes in files

 Edit `Makefile.local` to change the default configuration and build options.